-Based on the PSA the Decision on the manner of opening transaction accounts was adopted (Official Gazette 3/2011, 35/2011, 50/2011, 89/2011, 101/2011, 135/2011, 56/2012, 18/2013, 23/2013, 10/2014 and 150/2014), which governs the manner of opening transaction accounts with credit institutions.
+Based on the PSA the Decision on the manner of opening transaction accounts was adopted (Official Gazette 3/2011, 35/2011, 50/2011, 89/2011, 101/2011, 135/2011, 56/2012, 18/2013, 23/2013, 10/2014, 150/2014 and 64/2016), which governs the manner of opening transaction accounts with credit institutions.

 The Republic of Croatia has fully aligned its legislation with the acquis in the area of payment operations.
-The PSA regulates payment services in the RC in the same way they are regulated in the EU.
-Thus the services of credit transfers (including the standing order service), money remittances (including the bill-paying service) and direct debits are among the payment services defined by Article 3, items (3), (4), (6) and (7) of the PSA.
+The PSA regulates payment services in the RC in the same way as they are regulated in the EU.
+Thus the services of credit transfer (including the standing order service), money remittances (including the bill-paying service) and direct debits are among the payment services defined by Article 3, items (3), (4), (6) and (7) of the PSA.

-Statistical data on credit transfers/standing orders, money remittances/billpaying service, direct debits and transaction accounts are collected based on the Decision on the obligation to submit data on the payment system and electronic money (Official Gazette 147/2013; hereinafter referred to as 'Decision'), which entered into force on 1 January 2014.
-The Decision prescribes the obligation of reporting to the Croatian National Bank (hereinafter referred to as 'CNB') on data with regard to the payment system and electronic money, as well as the content and manner of as well as the deadlines for the reporting.
+Statistical data on credit transfers/standing orders, money remittances/bill-paying service, direct debits and transaction accounts are collected based on the Decision on the obligation to submit data on the payment system and electronic money (Official Gazette 147/2013 and 16/2017; hereinafter referred to as 'Decision'), which entered into force on 1 January 2014.
+The Decision prescribes the obligation of reporting data concerning the payment system and electronic money to the Croatian National Bank (hereinafter referred to as 'CNB'), as well as the content and manner of and deadlines for such reports.